Bringing Closure to False Discovery Rate Control: A General Principle for Multiple Testing: Additional real data applications

-\paragraph{Comparing eBH and $\textCeBH$ on a cryptocurrency dataset.} For evaluating the efficacy of eBH, \citet{wang_false_discovery_2022} introduced a cryptocurrency dataset and e-values for monthly return data for the coins.
-The return data ranged from 2015 to 2021 and e-values were constructed for testing whether the return of a coin over the period is positive.
-Three different scenarios are considered corresponding to the number coins with the highest market capitalizations: 496 (all coins), 200, and 100.
-Three different strategies are also considered for generating the e-values which correspond to three different investment strategies: (1) Buy and Hold, (2) Rebalance 30\% and (3) Rebalance 50\%.
+To better understand the relationship between $\cBY$ and other possible FDR controlling procedures, we produce in \Cref{tab:by_real_data_discoveries_full} a more comprehensive version of \Cref{tab:by_real_data_discoveries} that also includes the number of discoveries made by the standard BH procedure and the $\CeBH$ procedure applied to p-values calibrated via \eqref{eq: by calibrator}, which we denote by ``'$\CeBH$ + cal.''.
+We can see that the BH procedure still makes many more discoveries than all other procedures.
+Further, we do see that $\cBY$ practically is more powerful than $\CeBH$ with calibration.

+In addition to the results for BY and $\cBY$ in \Cref{tab:by_real_data_discoveries}, we also compare the eBH procedure and the $\CeBH$ procedure on a real cryptocurrency dataset.
+To evaluate the efficacy of eBH, \citet{wang_false_discovery_2022} introduced a cryptocurrency dataset and e-values for monthly coin returns.
+The return data ranged from 2015 to 2021, and the e-values were constructed to test whether each coin's return over the period was positive.
+Three scenarios are considered, corresponding to the coins with the 426 (all coins), 200, and 100 highest market capitalizations.
+Three strategies are also considered for generating the e-values, corresponding to three investment strategies: (1) Buy and Hold, (2) Rebalance 30\%, and (3) Rebalance 50\%.
 The resulting number of discoveries for each procedure is shown in \Cref{tab:ebh_real_data_discoveries}.
 Thus, we can see that $\CeBH$ always makes at least as many discoveries as eBH (as guaranteed), and often substantially more, especially at higher values of $\alpha$.

 Our results on real datasets empirically confirm the theoretical improvements of these closed procedures over their respective standard counterparts.